-Motion that the Town Supervisor be empowered to invest funds in the Official Depositories, and that all certificates of deposit be covered by pledged government securities in the amount of the certificates of deposit or approved State Collateral.
+A motion was made by Supervisor Bettez that the Town Supervisor be empowered to invest funds in the Official Depositories, and that all certificates of deposit be covered by pledged government securities in the amount of the certificates of deposit or approved State Collateral.
 These must be placed in escrow accounts in another bank or placed in a safe deposit box under the Town Board control.
+Seconded by Councilman Irwin, all aye votes cast, motion carried.